 Learn to digiscope using the very latest digiscoping equipment very kindly supplied by Swarovski Optik.

-Or, if you have a digiscoping set up that you wish to use then we can take time to get the very best from it.
+Or, if you have a digiscoping set up of your own that you wish to use then we can take time to get the very best from it.

 Take some time out with me and experiment instead of trying to figure it all out yourself.

 I will provide a fun, yet informative days instruction on the art of digiscoping.